-Another key difference between omnichannel vs multichannel is that multichannel is focused on channels, whereas omnichannel is focused on customers.
+Another key difference here is that a multichannel approach focusses on channels, whereas an omnichannel strategy is customer centric.

-In retail, for example, a multichannel focus would involve a large number of channels, such as digital marketing, including websites, SEO and paid channels, billboards, TV and radio adverts, emails, social media, and maybe even calling to promote the product and increase engagement.
+In retail, for example, a multichannel focus would involve a large number of channels, such as digital marketing, including websites, SEO and paid channels, billboards, TV and radio adverts, emails, social media, and maybe even phone calls.